Menu

 Data breaches

 Some of the most healthcare data breaches in 2020 were caused by fraud schemes, phishing attacks and flaws in healthcare vendor systems.
-According to Verizon Investigations Report, the health business has the highest number of industry data breaches.
+According to the Verizon Investigations Report, the health business has the highest number of industry data breaches.

 Breach incidents are common in the healthcare industry.
-Various circumstances can lead to data leakage: credential-stealing malware; an insider who intentionally or unintentionally discloses patient data; lost laptops or other devices.
+Various circumstances can lead to data leakage: credential-stealing malware, an insider who intentionally or unintentionally discloses patient data, lost laptops, or other devices.

 Phishing